 ‘If Julius would take a deep breath and view the list of ‘contemporary’ voices he himself had chosen to quote within his study (me included), he would notice that none of them are political activists.
 Neither Jacqueline Rose nor Tony Judt nor Ilan Pappe nor Oren Ben-Dor, nor Uri Davis nor myself are operating as politicians or within political cells.
 We all act as humanists, academics and artists.’

+Well as another individual who was quoted by Julius, the idea that I am a politician is as ludicrous as the suggestion I am not a political activist.
+But such subtleties elude Atzmon.
+And none of the above, apart from the hapless Ben-Dor, would touch Atzmon with a bargepole.
+Pappe, Uri Davies, Jacqueline Rose and Tony Judt are political activist as well as humanists.
+And none of them would see any contradiction between being Jewish and supporting the Palestinians.
 Apart from one howler about the death of Independent Jewish Voices (strange they’ve only just held a meeting on the siege of Gaza!)
 Atzmon finds himself in complete agreement with Julius on any secular Jewish identity.
 ‘First’ he proclaims ‘there is NO “Jewish tradition of universal freedoms’ and he follows this up by arguing that those Jews who did stand in this tradition ‘were brutally expelled and ostracised by their brothers.’ without realising that they were still Jewish and that vilification from the majority doesn’t undermine the validity of minority identities.

-Faithful to his habit of contradicting himself within the same article, we are told about the universalism he decries that ‘As bizarre as it may sound, once again we notice that Jewish universalism appears to operate as a maintenance project of Jewish chauvinism and tribalism.
+Faithful to his habit of contradicting himself within the same article, we are told about the universalism he decries that ‘As bizarre as it may sound, once again we notice that Jewish universalism appears to operate as a maintenance project of Jewish chauvinism and tribalism.’

 And when Julius parodies Jewish anti-Zionism by proclaiming that ‘It must be the Jewish quality to have no qualities at all’ Atzmon responds, not surprisingly, that ‘It is very sad to admit, but Julius has a point here.’
 But where he gets it wrong, and this is the clue to all that is wrong with Atzmon’s analysis, is when he says that ‘It is rather shocking to admit that Zionist and Palestinian criticism of Jewish anti-Zionism is almost similar.’
 No what is shocking is that someone who calls himself an anti-Zionist ends up agreeing with Zionist propagandists!
 But once again Atzmon flatters to deceive (himself).
 There is no Palestinian critique of Jewish anti-Zionism that is remotely similar to that of the Zionists.
 Atzmon once again is guilty of substituting himself for the Palestinians.